Master of Science Leisure and Tourism Studies

 Study overview

 Our leisure time is a vital resource that can be used for creative and physical activity, building relationships, forging identities and developing skills.
 The experiences that fill our leisure time are provided by an industry which accounts for 6% of the workforce in the Netherlands.
 The phenomena of Leisure and Tourism are increasing in complexity and require an integrated and multidisciplinary approach.
-Courses of this academic master’s programme build on knowledge and expertise from various fields such as sociology, psychology, economics, management and leisure management.
+Courses of this academic master’s programme build on knowledge and expertise from various fields such as sociology, psychology, economics, (leisure) management, and geography.

 Research themes